neoforged/.github/primers/26.1/index.md

     - `FungusBlock` -> `NetherFungusBlock`, not one-to-one
     - `RootsBlock` -> `NetherRootsBlock`, not one-to-one
     - `WaterlilyBlock` -> `LilyPadBlock`, not one-to-one
-    - `StemBlock` now takes in a `TagKey` for the blocks it can be placed on
+    - `StemBlock` now takes in a `TagKey` for the blocks it can be placed on, and a `TagKey` for the blocks its fruit can be placed on

 ### Container Screen Changes